 The difference between cacao and cocoa is not always straightforward to many folks.

-You might wonder, “What’s the difference between them?”
-“Are they just the same thing spelled differently?
+When you see labels like cacao powder, cocoa powder, cacao nibs, cocoa nibs, cacao powder, cocoa powder, cacao juice, cocoa juice etc., you might wonder, “What’s the difference between cacao and cocoa?”
+“Are they the same thing just spelled differently?
 In different languages?”
 “If they’re different, which one is better, or even healthier?”

 This article explains the difference between cacao and cocoa, together with their nutritional values, and health benefits, and helps you make better choices.